pvial00/Cube/README.md

 (Caution: Use at your own risk!)
 (Caution: Side channel attacks are possible against Cube.)

-# Cube cipher machine file encryption usage:
+# Cube cipher machine file encryption usage (Mac/Linux/Windows):
 Cube v1.0 *** Cube ciphering machine ***

 Warning: This machine is designed to work as is, without modification.